Annual HR Compliance Notices for Employee Benefits 2021

 - Company role

-It’s one thing to maintain compliance by meeting all of your legal documentation requirements, however, it’s equally important to make sure all of the information is easy to understand and accessible for your employees.
-This goes beyond merely adhering to legal standards, and shows that you care about your workers and their access to healthcare.
+It’s one thing to maintain compliance by meeting all of your legal documentation requirements.
+However, it’s equally important that all relevant information is easy to understand and accessible for your employees.
+This goes beyond merely adhering to legal standards—and shows that you care about your workers and their access to healthcare.

 In this regard, we strongly encourage you to work with your benefits broker or an attorney to ensure that you’re compliant with the many legal documents.